blepa/scratchpad/english/mark_tutor/20200109_npr_the_bubble_that_broke_kuwait.md

 GARCIA: (Laughter).

 RAFIEYAN: ...It did find another way.
-Basically, right across the street from the official Kuwaiti stock market, a sort of informal, unofficial stock market developed.
-It was known as the Souk al-Manakh, and it was literally in a air-conditioned parking garage on the site of the old camel market.
+Basically, right across the street from the official Kuwaiti stock market, a sort of informal, **unofficial stock market developed**.
+It was known as the **Souk al-Manakh**, and it was literally in a air-conditioned parking garage on the site of the **old camel market**.
 And Souk al-Manakh literally translates to the market at the place where the camels rest.
-Traders started gathering there and trading stocks amongst each other.
+Traders started **gathering** there and trading stocks amongst each other.

 And I spoke to Ben Craig, who is a economic and policy adviser for the Federal Reserve Bank of Cleveland, and he's written a lot about the Souk al-Manakh.
 And I have to clarify here that everything he said in our interview only represents his personal views; he doesn't represent the views of the Federal Reserve.
 But I talked to him about this sort of informal market that developed.

-BEN CRAIG: It was seen as an area where you could have fun, but what plays in the souk stays in the souk.
+BEN CRAIG: It was seen as an area where you could have fun, but **what plays in the souk stays in the souk**.

 GARCIA: I don't think I've heard that one before.

-RAFIEYAN: (Laughter) Well, basically, the government said, hey, we like having this innovative, kind of risky market with big returns, but we don't want the risk to infect the rest of the economy.
-So they put all these rules in place that said banks are not allowed to touch the souk.
+RAFIEYAN: (Laughter) Well, basically, the government said, hey, we like having this innovative, kind of **risky market** with big returns, but we don't want the risk to infect the rest of the economy.
+So they put all these rules in place that said **banks are not allowed to touch the souk**.
 They can't lend money to people who are investing there.
-It's got to be completely cut off from the financial sector.
+It's got to be completely **cut off** from the financial sector.

 But, you know, of course, traders don't like this because they don't want to just trade with the money they have in their pocket; they want to borrow money and, you know, potentially get even higher returns.
 And so this system developed between the traders and the souk that I think was a little bit ingenious.
 They couldn't borrow money from the bank, so what they did is they had this system of writing postdated checks.